UniversalDependencies/UD_Kangri-KDTB/README.md

 The Kangri UD Treebank (KDTB) is a part of the Universal Dependency treebank project.

 # Introduction
 The Kangri UD Treebank (KDTB) consists of 2,249 tokens and 1108 vocabulary (288 sentences).
-This Treebank is a part of the Universal Dependency treebank project.Department of Language Art and Culture, Shimla, Himachal Pradesh, India helps to provide annotators for universal tagging.
+This Treebank is a part of the Universal Dependency treebank project.
+Department of Language Art and Culture, Shimla, Himachal Pradesh, India helped in providing annotators for universal dependency tagging.
 KDTB data contains syntactic annotation according to dependency-constituency schema, as well as morphological tags.
 In this data, XPOS is annotated according to Bureau of Indian Standards (BIS) Part of Speech (POS) tagset.

 # Acknowledgments